unforced/new-bump/.cursorguides/tracking.md

    - Status: **Not Started**

 ## Next Steps
-1. Set up Supabase project
+1. Push the database schema to Supabase
-2. Create database schema
+2. Test the authentication flow with Supabase
-3. Implement authentication with Supabase
+3. Implement the profile management functionality
-4. Set up real-time subscriptions with polling fallback
+4. Set up real-time subscriptions for check-ins
-5. Connect the auth context to Supabase
+5. Implement the Home page with status list

 ## Completed Steps
 - Created project tracking file (now at .cursorguides/tracking.md)